Posts

 Image

 Special acknowledgements to Walter Issacson the author of "Steve Jobs".
 The facts and events in the blog are based on the biography of Steve Jobs written by Walter Issacson.
+The book is highly recommended to know more about Steve Jobs.
+We are highly indebted to the author for the valuable information that he has published in the book, without which the blog would not have taken shape.
 When I was 12, I watched Toy Story for the first time.
 Despite not understanding English, the movie's animations conveyed its message.
 Now, at 22, Toy Story remains a cherished part of my childhood.
 Somehow, I find myself watching the movie every six months.
 Curiosity about the Pixar logo alongside Disney's led us to research Pixar.
 We discovered that Steve Jobs played a key role in managing Pixar and, in 2006, became Disney's largest shareholder, earning billions despite being ousted from Apple.
 Our research revealed Jobs as both an innovator and a masterful dealmaker.
-We hope you enjoy the insights we've gathered about Pixar.
-Just before being ousted out of Apple, Steve Jobs happened to meet Ed Catamull who was running the computer division of George Lucas’s film studio.
-The Lucas film c
+We hope you e

-Why hawala operators dispatched postmen to death
+Why hawala operators dispatched postmen to ___ ?

 The soap from Karnataka